PaulKinlan/tldr.rocks/content/2023-07-14-hn-new-in-chrome-115.md

 - Consider only introducing scroll animations that genuinely improve UX, not just for flair.
 Respect user preferences.

 - Try to leverage open standards rather than proprietary APIs where possible.
 Collaborate with other browser vendors.

+We asked the tool to go deeper on the just the privacy-related comments.
+Here is a summary of the key sentiments and recommendations from that analysis:

+## Positive Sentiment

+- A few commenters think the Topics API could be an improvement if users have transparency and control over the topics.

+## Negative Sentiment

+- Many commenters strongly object to the Topics API as fundamentally violating privacy.
+They see it as "tracking lite" and want the ability to fully opt out.

+- Concerns that Topics API allows Google to turn the open web into a walled garden where your browsing feeds its advertising machine.

+- Dislike of the Topics API recording browsing activity and insinuating interests without consent.
+This should be opt-in.

+- Worry the Topics API will exploit those who don't proactively protect privacy with things like ad blockers.

+- Suspicion of Google's motives given conflict of interest between Chrome and advertising business.

+- Belief Google is circumventing other browsers' privacy protections with Topics API.

+- Fenced Frames seen as undoing third-party cookie isolation and giving backdoor to advertisers.

+## Recommendations

+- Make Topics API opt-in only.
+Do not enable by default without consent.

+- Allow users to see, edit or disable topics.
+Full user control is essential.

+- Provide transparency into what topics are chosen and how they are inferred.

+- Give users ability to completely opt out of Topics API tracking if they want.

+- Ensure Fenced Frames include strong protections against advertiser abuse.

+- Prioritize user privacy over advertising business interests.

+- Collaborate with other browsers on privacy-preserving standards.